rustamhsv/url-shortener/README.md

 The features of Hash + collision resolution conversion:
 * The length of short URL is fixed
 * It doesn't require unique ID generation
-* Duplication of short URLs (collision) is possible band should be handled
+* Duplication of short URLs (collision) is possible and should be handled
 * It is not possible to figure out the next available short URL as it is random.

 We decided to use base62 conversion for its simplicity and functionality.